2011 Popular Front of India social justice conference: 26 November

+27 November

 Like the previous conferences, viz. the Empower India Conference in 2007 (Bangalore) and the National Political Conference of 2009 (Calicut), the SJC was populous.
-The difference however lies in the organization being able to prove its influence in the north by converging citizens from various corners of the nation and bringing the both political and religious leader on the same stage.
-This convergence, ascertained by many officials as one of the most disciplined, has set the stage for a broader consensus against the marginalization of minorities in general and the Muslim community is particular.
+The conference drew citizens from across the nation, including both political and religious leaders.

 Several prominent personalities attended.
 The former MP and president of the All-India Muslim Majlis-e-Mushawarath, Syed Shahabuddin, rightly recognized that the state of Muslims could not progress without adequate representation in Parliament and Assemblies.
-He further stated that the government represents merely 15-20% of the population; and they seem least concerned about the general problems and hardships of the commoner.
-“Government of the elite, for the elite” was the exact words he has used during this speech to the many thousands who had attended there.
-All political parties have been tried and tested (and failed).
+He further stated that the government represents merely 15-20% of the population; and they seem least concerned about the general problems and hardships of the commoner; he described the situation as "Government of the elite, for the elite".
 He demanded reservation for Muslims in Parliament and Assemblies.

-The Shahi Imam of Shahi Masjid Fathepuri, Mufti Mukarram Ahmed said” "When Justice Rajinder Sachar Committee and Justice Ranganath Mishra Commission reports have said that Muslims are even more deprived than the Scheduled Castes in the country and recommended reservation for them, there should be no reason for delay.
+The Shahi Imam of Shahi Masjid Fathepuri, Mufti Mukarram Ahmed said "When Justice Rajinder Sachar Committee and Justice Ranganath Mishra Commission reports have said that Muslims are even more deprived than the Scheduled Castes in the country and recommended reservation for them, there should be no reason for delay.
 The present regime is not willing to give Muslims their due.
 The need of the hour is to assert our right.
-We cannot afford to bear this injustice any longer.”
+We cannot afford to bear this injustice any longer."

 The Samjawadi Party head, Mulayam Singh Yadav, claimed that the intention of present regime was not good.
-Committees and reports have been formed, but they shy away from implementing them.“If Muslims are united & awakened, the government will be forced to accept their demands.”
+Committees and reports have been formed, but they shy away from implementing them.
+"If Muslims are united & awakened, the government will be forced to accept their demands."

-The Ajmer Shareef Khadim, Syed Chisty underlined that the Muslims have preaching and practicing secularism for ages, lambasting the accusation of terrorism on the community as a whole.
-He asked the community leaders not to go into defensive mode during any “terror” incident.
+The Ajmer Shareef Khadim, Syed Chisty said that Muslims have preached and practiced secularism for ages, and lambasted the accusation of terrorism on the community as a whole.
+He asked community leaders not to go into defensive mode during any “terror” incident.
 He also asked the Muslims not to simply blame the government for all woes; an introspection into the Muslim household should be done citing the high percentage of school drop outs.
 Education, he said, is the key – ensuring it is a need.